 One of a trio of terms, with “juicy” and “yummy,” that are used in CI and New Age communities that cross-over with CI to describe enjoyable experiences (or sometimes, enjoyable people).
 As in, “oh, that class was so juicy yummy delicious!” or “That warm-up was so delicious!”
 All three words tend to signify experiences that are sensuously (but not usually sexually) pleasurable—no one is ever like, “oh Richard, your incredibly detailed and rigorous rolling point of contact class was so yummy!”
 Some day, maybe.
 There may be some subtle difference between the three words, but in this context I think they’re essentially interchangeable.

-A retreat center in Western Massachusetts and arguably spiritual home of Contact Improvisation, where Nancy Stark Smith often teaches.
-Contact Improvisation at Earthdance.
+A retreat center in Western Massachusetts and arguably the spiritual home of Contact Improvisation, where Nancy Stark Smith often teaches.
+Earthdance Calendar.

 A catch-all term in CI for being off the ground.
 “Low flight” usually refers to being suspended on someone in the table position.
 Flying can also include lifts that depend on high points of perch—pelvis, arms, shoulder.
 Finally, flying can also refer to being propelled through the air, although this is somewhat less common.

 But typically when CI dancers talk about “flying” they refer to shoulder lifts and their variants.

 GLACIER (Great Lakes Area Contact Improvisation Enthusiasts Retreat)